danwolstenholme-ctrl/hatch/marketing_assets.md

 [Video of the ThinkingLog component]

 **Tweet 4 (The Challenge):**
-To @OpenAI and @AnthropicAI:
+To the model builders:
-You built the models.
+You built the brains.
 We built the body.
 HatchIt is the first interface that lets the AI reach through the screen and touch the DOM directly.
 Your move.